hariomshandilya/OpenCV-C-Program-for-coin-detection/README.md

 #include "opencv2/imgproc/imgproc.hpp"
 // imgproc - An image processing module that for linear and non-linear image filtering, geometrical image transformations, color space conversion and so on.
+#include <iostream>
+#include <stdio.h>
+// The header files for performing input and output.

+using namespace cv;
+// Namespace where all the C++ OpenCV functionality resides.